Aayushman-Codes/FOOD-DELIVERY-TIME-PREDICTOR---NN-Cluster/README.md

 # FOOD-DELIVERY-TIME-PREDICTOR---NN Cluster
-Food Delivery Time Predictor using NNClustering
+Food Delivery Time Predictor using Nueral Networks Clustering

 This model was built on Kaggle Notebook since the code might not work on Jupyter Notebook due to version diferences or thw use of Jupyter Web (which isnt the problem with Kaggle Notebook).
 The main source code utilises Machine Learning Algorithms specified to give the required output (included with the code itself).